Derek Winnert

 4fh

-Though the screenplay by Leslie S Hiscott, Cyril Twyford and H Fowler Mear is not based on any particular one of Conan Doyle’s Holmes stories, it draws inspiration from The Adventure of the Empty House and The Final Problem.
-Like all Wontner’s films as Holmes, it has a then contemporary Thirties setting.
+Though the screenplay by Cyril Twyford (adaptation), Leslie S Hiscott (writer) and H Fowler Mear (writer) is not based on any particular one of Conan Doyle’s Holmes stories, it draws inspiration from the 1903 short story The Empty House and the 1893 short story The Final Problem.
+On screen it says it is adapted from them.
+It says a lot that the splendidly far-fetched story is thoroughly satisfying, Like all Wontner’s films as Holmes, it has a then contemporary early Thirties setting, now looking satisfactorily vintage.

 Also in the cast are Jane Walsh, Gordon Begg, William Fazan, Sidney King, Louis Goodrich, Charles Paton and Harry Terry.